Georgii Logvynskyi: Human rights activities

-In 2014 from the very beginning of the occupation of the Ukrainian territories, he consolidated the leading human rights defenders and lawyers and set the Ministry of Justice Expert Council.
-It consists of the representatives of well-known Ukrainian law-firm «Baker & McKenzie», «Integrites», «Vasil Kisil and Partners», «Аsters», «Astapow Lawyers», «Sayenko Kharenko» and others.

-By a unanimous decision of the members of the Expert Council, Georgii Logvynskyi was elected its chairperson and appointed as the adviser to the Minister of Justice of Ukraine.

-Under the chairmanship of Mr Logvynskyi, the Council collected evidence that allowed to open more than 1,000 criminal proceedings, to seize the key marine vessels, and to issue notices of suspicion of treason to hundreds of Crimean prosecutors, judges and other officials.
+Logvynskyi created the Ministry of Justice Expert Council with other lawyers and human rights activists after the beginning of the Russo-Ukrainian War in 2014.
+It consists of the representatives of well-known Ukrainian law-firm "Baker & McKenzie", "Integrites", "Vasil Kisil and Partners", "Аsters", "Astapow Lawyers", "Sayenko Kharenko" and others.
+By a unanimous decision of the members of the Expert Council, Logvynskyi was elected its chairperson and appointed as the adviser to the Minister of Justice of Ukraine.
+Under the chairmanship of Logvynskyi, the Council collected evidence that allowed to open more than 1,000 criminal proceedings, to seize the key marine vessels, and to issue notices of suspicion of treason to hundreds of Crimean prosecutors, judges and other officials.

 Georgii Logvynskyi leads a group of lawyers who provide legal assistance to political prisoners; he also coordinates a work of lawyers and human rights defenders in the occupied territories.

-The Nomination Committee of the Kyiv Region Bar Council awarded Mr Logvynskyi the Honorary Prize "For Professionalism, Skill and Wisdom".
+The Nomination Committee of the Kyiv Region Bar Council awarded Logvynskyi the Honorary Prize "For Professionalism, Skill and Wisdom".

 In December 2017, the Kyiv Regional Bar Council awarded Georgii Logvynskyi the honorary title of the “Knight of the Bar” for his contribution to the development of the legal profession in Ukraine.